WCRX (FM)

-WCRX (88.1 FM) is a radio station based in Chicago, Illinois.
+WCRX (88.1 MHz) is an FM radio station based in Chicago, Illinois.
 WCRX is a non-commercial campus radio station owned and operated by Columbia College Chicago.
 The station is located at 33 East Congress in Chicago and operated by students in the school's radio department.
 WCRX provides music, news, sports, and community affairs programming.

 History

 University of Illinois at Chicago

 The WCRX license was established as WUIC, the radio station of the University of Illinois at Chicago Circle, in June 1975.
 The station broadcast eight hours a day.

 Columbia College Chicago

 The university filed to sell WUIC to sold the station to Columbia on August 25, 1982.
 Upon taking control in November, the station received new WCRX call letters.